 Unfortunately it's dark in space, and they're immediately eaten by a grue.

 No, not really.
 But that would have been a hell of a twist ending.

-It's a little fiddly to play now, thanks to an annoying map that's entirely too fond of diagonal movement and way too much copy protection (a different code for every jump into simulation mode), but it's worth a play if you can stomach it.
+It's a little fiddly to play now, thanks to an annoying map (opens in new tab) that's entirely too fond of diagonal movement, and way too much copy protection (a different code for every jump into simulation mode), but it's worth a play if you can stomach it.
 I wasn't able to find any transcripts of the actual game, though surprisingly enough there is a Let's Play on YouTube.
-It may not be the prettiest, but it's as good a way as any to get a feel for things - and a few frustrations, like trying to work out how many deaths you need to go through before Perelman will admit that the future is a festering shithole.
-The focus of the game being more on exploration than puzzle solving though, it's still not quite the experience of actually poking around.
+It may not be the prettiest, but it's as good a way as any to get a feel for things—and a few of the frustrations, like trying to work out how many deaths you need to go through before Perelman will admit the future is a festering shithole.
+The focus being more on exploration than puzzle-solving though, it's still not quite the experience of actually poking around.